Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 What smoke-free restrictions exist for e-cigarette use?

-Use of electronic cigarettes prohibited in day care and health facilities, government owned or operated buildings, facilities owned by Minnesota State Colleges and Universities, the University of Minnesota, facilities licensed by the commissioner of human services and those licensed by the commissioner of health (with some exceptions).
+Use of electronic delivery devices included in the definition of “smoking” (Minn.
+Stat. § 144.413, subdiv.
+4 (2023)) and prohibited in all public places, including places of employment and public transportation, day care and health facilities, government owned or operated buildings, facilities owned by Minnesota State Colleges and Universities, the University of Minnesota, facilities licensed by the commissioner of human services and those licensed by the commissioner of health (with some exceptions) (Minn.
+Stat. § 144.414 (2023)); and public and charter schools and any facility or vehicle owned, rented or leased by a school district (Minn.
+Stat. § 144.4165 (2023)).